 For developing and promoting the theory and practice of permaculture.

-Bill Mollison (1928-2016) was an expert on permaculture, a topic on which he had extensively written and taught, bringing the issue to the attention of both institutions and the general public.
+Bill Mollison (1928-2016) was an expert on permaculture, a topic he extensively wrote about and taught, bringing the issue to the attention of both institutions and the general public.

-He founded The Permaculture Institute in Tasmania, whose activities in the field of education have inspired permanent institutes worldwide, spreading his message well beyond the Tasmanian borders.
-Holding seminars and providing practical training to local people in different countries lie at the core of Mollison and his institute’s approach.
+Mollison founded the Permaculture Institute in Tasmania, whose educational activities have inspired permanent institutes worldwide, spreading his message well beyond the Tasmanian borders.
+Holding seminars and providing practical training to local people in different countries were the core of Mollison and his institute’s approach.

 As a result of his active commitment, many countries now have adopted permaculture as a sustainable land-use ethic.